 Ontario Bar 2019 | JD University of Calgary 2015

-I became a lawyer to advance systemic change for the most marginalized.
+I use law to advance systemic change for the marginalized.